 Mike Dooley, author of daily Notes from the Universe, believes thoughts become things.
 “It’s not that most people don’t have much and just want a little,” he explains.
 “It’s that they have it all and just want a little.”
 He encourages you to realign with the positive energy and blessings around you.

 You become the person you want to be by being the person you want to become.
 Napoleon Hill, author of Think and Grow Rich, maintained, “What the mind of man can conceive, it can achieve.”

 Make a commitment to yourself and to your resolution.
 Make this year your year to celebrate your success.

 What accomplishment do you most want to celebrate at the end of this year?

 Do you have a dream for the new year?
 Use these tips from What’s Your Dream to transform your vision into a plan of action.

 Clarify your direction.
 Try these suggestions to Write a Personal Purpose Statement.

 Learn How to Write SMART Personal Goals and supercharge your focus with power.

 Do you have a list of resolutions but no idea where to start?
-Check out the previews and great reviews of Dreams to Action Trailblazer’s Guide and get started today.
+Check out my personal goal-setting book, Dreams to Action Trailblazer’s Guide, and get started today.